Find Affordable College Courses

 Read full report on Allied Health & Medical Assisting Services at IBMC College

-Ogden-Weber Technical College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a undergraduate certificate.
-It came in at #10 on the list.
+With a ranking of #10, Ogden-Weber Technical College did quite well on this year’s most popular schools for allied health and medical assisting services students working on their undergraduate certificate.
 Ogden-Weber Tech College is a small public school located in the small city of Ogden.

 Of the 40 students majoring in medical assisting at Ogden-Weber Tech College, 5% are male and 95% are female.